 Custom audiences are lists you create that don’t fit into one of the predefined lists you can choose from the menu.
 These custom audiences can be created using a variety of behaviours such as people who searched your site but didn’t convert, people who indicated an interest in your product or service, or people who have spent over a certain amount of money.

 To create a custom audience, start by clicking Create New.
 This will open the audience builder.
 Here, you will set up your audience.
 Options to use in your list creation include demographics, technology, behaviour, date of the first session, traffic source, e-commerce, conditions, and sequences.
 It’s possible to use exclusion as well as inclusion conditions in your list.
 It’s possible to generate a list as granular as you need to meet your goals.
 Once you’ve set up your configuration, click apply.

 When there are user-level filters in your audience, you’ll be able to see the lookback window.
 Lookback days shows you the number of people who have met your requirements during the lookback period.

 How to Link Google Analytics to Google Ads

 Once you’ve set up your audiences in Google Analytics, you’ll need to get them imported into your Google Ads.
 The process is two steps.
-First, linking your Google Ads and Google Analytics then importing the goals you’d like to use.
+First, link your Google Ads and Google Analytics then import the goals you’d like to use.

 Please note, you must have access to the Google Ads account and the Google Analytics account with the same email address to connect the two.

 The first step is complete.
 The second step is to click the Tools and Settings again.
 Under the Shared Library column, click Audience Manager.
 Then click the Audience Sources on the left.
 Find Google Analytics and choose Set Up.
-In the first box labeled Remarketing, click the radio button labeled Collect standard data available from this data source.
+In the first box labelled Remarketing, click the radio button labelled Collect standard data available from this data source.
 Under Google Analytics View, choose the correct view.